 For organizations, information can instantly be made available to employees, bypassing any potential areas of contention through using social feeds.
 For staff, it’s an efficient way to read updates on topics of interest, without the need to visit different websites.

-This content could be relevant to certain roles, for example call centre staff why need to be appraised of latest currency rates, stock prices etc.
+This content could be relevant to certain roles, for example, call center staff why need to be appraised of the latest currency rates, stock prices, etc.

 It could be specific for certain locations, such as weather watch updates for field-based staff during the US hurricane season.

-Or it could simply be general content of interest, like events that happened on this date in history, which international day is observed today etc. (If you happen to be reading this on 18th April, happy Banana Day!)
+Or it could simply be general content of interest, like events that happened on this date in history, which international day is observed today.

 Popular RSS feeds